Thedford Dirty Dogs: 2007-08 season

-2008-09 Dirty Dogs Season
+2008-09 season

-The Dirty Dogs winless streak would continue through the season, as Thedford had a 0-20-0 record, finishing in last place in the ten team WOAA South Division.
-The Dirty Dogs regular season losing streak reached seventy games.
+The Dirty Dogs winless streak continued through the season, as Thedford had a 0-20-0 record, finishing in last place in the ten team WOAA South Division.
+The Dirty Dogs regular season losing streak reached 70 games.

 Thedford qualified for the "B" playoffs, and faced the Milverton Four Wheel Drives in the best of seven semi-finals.
 Milverton finished the season in ninth place in the South, with a 4-16-0 record.
 The Dirty Dogs kept the series opener close, however, they found themselves on the wrong side of a 5-4 score.
-In the second game, Thedford would take a 3-2 lead going into the third period, however, Milverton fought back to tie the game at three to send it into overtime.
+In the second game, Thedford took a 3-2 lead going into the third period, however, Milverton fought back to tie the game at three to send it into overtime.
 The Four Wheel Drives completed the comeback with a 4-3 victory, putting Thedford down by two games.
 Milverton then blew out the Dirty Dogs in the third game by an 8-2 victory, putting Thedford on the brink of elimination.
 In the fourth game, the Dirty Dogs took a 2-1 lead going into the third period, however, Milverton again came back from behind, defeating Thedford 3-2 and sweeping the Dirty Dogs out of the post-season.